The Church of Jesus – Offices, Duties and Organization

 1 Introduction

 In Christianity today, there are very different views on how the church should be structured and organized.
 For example, in some churches elders are regularly elected by all members of the congregation, while in others they are appointed for life without the participation of the members.
 There is also disagreement about what the duties and responsibilities of elders are and what others may do, for example, whether they are allowed to administer the Lord’s Supper.
 There are churches in which women are not allowed to preach, whereas in others they are installed as pastors.
-Therefore, I would like to study the relevant scriptures with you in detail.

 Bible quotations are taken from the New International Version (NIV) translation unless noted otherwise.
 Others: New International Reader’s Version (NIRV), English Standard Version (ESV), King James Version (KJV).
 All notes on the Hebrew and Greek are taken from the Bible Hub.